 The C-K Law Group, a teaching law firm located in the law school, is one of the largest in-house clinical programs in the United States.
 The center is staffed by more than a dozen full-time attorneys and serves more than 1,000 clients each year.
-Students who intern in the law offices have the opportunity to work on cases in a wide variety of clinical practice areas—civil practice, criminal law, entrepreneurial law, environmental law, family law, intellectual property law, mediation, open government/government watchdog law (Center for Open Government), vaccine injury litigation, and tax law—under the supervision of a clinical professor.
+Students who intern in the law offices have the opportunity to work on cases in a wide variety of clinical practice areas—civil practice, criminal law, employment law, entrepreneurial law, environmental law, family law, intellectual property law, mediation, open government/government watchdog law (Center for Open Government), vaccine injury litigation, and tax law—under the supervision of a clinical professor.
 Other skills training opportunities are available through the Judicial and Legal Externship programs.
 Students in the Judicial Externship Program are placed with participating judges in the federal district, appellate, and bankruptcy courts, and in Illinois state courts at all levels.
 Judicial externs work directly with the judge and the judge’s senior law clerk and perform the same duties as the law clerk, including researching, writing memoranda of law, drafting opinions, and generally observing and participating in the day-to-day operation of the court.
 Those selected for the Legal Externship Program work with teaching attorneys in a wide range of government and private practice settings.

 Chicago-Kent offers a two-semester sequence in trial advocacy taught by judges and practitioners with extensive trial experience.
 In the first semester, students practice jury selection, opening statements, direct examination, cross-examination, and closing arguments, and they conduct at least two full trials.
 In the second semester, students learn strategic trial techniques and conduct at least four full trials.